A mural of Gabriel García Márquez in Getsemani, Colombia.

 A novelist on literary homelessness.

-Manjushree Thapa is a novelist and essayist, and has published ten books of fiction, non-fiction and literary translation.
-Her writings have appeared in the New York Times, London Review of Books, and Himal Southasian, among others.
+Manjushree Thapa is the author of eight books of fiction and nonfiction, and has produced several works of literary translation.
+Her essays and editorials have appeared in the New York Times, the London Review of Books, the Globe and Mail and elsewhere.
 Her latest novel is All of Us in Our Own Lives.

 Their imaginations were fed by exile, a nourishment drawn not through roots but through rootlessness.
 My imagination, however, requires that I stay in the same city, on the same street, in the same house, gazing at the same view.